PaulStevenson/Adhoc-Hw-assignments/Polymorphism_and_Composition.md

 poly - many forms / moprh - to change - In OO, it refers to 'many forms'.

 2. What does it mean when we apply polymorphism to OO design?
-Give a simple Java example. treat an instance of a class as if it is also another class/type at the same time.
+Give a simple Java example.
 Polymorphism allows for an  object to be of different types at the same time.

 Super Class Shape - Child Class: Square, Circle